• There are no suggestions because the search field is empty.

 Infor's beautiful software

 Infor also appeals to the sense of order and design we have at Visual South.
-We like clean, well-thought out solutions.
+We like clean, well-thought-out solutions.
 Typically, software is created by developers as a solution to a problem.
 The result is software with a developer’s look and feel.
-It works fine, but is somewhat clunky.
-Infor disrupted this model by bringing an internal design firm (Hook & Loop) into the development model.
-The goal of Hook & Loop is to work in conjunction with developers to create software that not only addresses business needs, but does it with a clean, beautiful design along with intuitive functionality.
+It works fine but is somewhat clunky.
+Infor disrupted this model by incorporating designers into the development model.
+They work in conjunction with developers to create software that not only addresses business needs, but does it with a clean, beautiful design along with intuitive functionality.
 Think of a Blackberry compared to an iPhone.
 The Blackberry was functional, but the iPhone brought smart phones to a whole new level.

 At Visual South, #3 is greater than #1